-Claims of torture of China Uyghurs credible - United Nations report
+China may have committed crimes against humanity in Xinjiang - UN report

 Others, they said, faced forced medical treatment and "discriminatory enforcement of family planning and birth control policies".

-The UN recommended that China immediately takes steps to release "all individuals arbitrarily deprived of their liberty" and suggested that some of Beijing's actions could amount to "crimes against humanity".
+The UN recommended that China immediately takes steps to release "all individuals arbitrarily deprived of their liberty" and suggested that some of Beijing's actions could amount to the "commission of international crimes, including crimes against humanity".

 While the UN said it could not be sure how many people have been held by the government, human rights groups estimate that more than a million people have been detained at camps in the Xinjiang region, in north-east China.